ibm-vpc/terraform-provider-ibm/website/docs/r/is_volume.html.markdown

   **&#x2022;** For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag&interface=ui#create-access-console).</br>
   **&#x2022;** You must have the access listed in the [Granting users access to tag resources](https://cloud.ibm.com/docs/account?topic=account-access) for `access_tags`</br>
   **&#x2022;** `access_tags` must be in the format `key:value`.
-- `capacity` - (Optional, Integer) (The capacity of the volume in gigabytes.
+- `capacity` - (Optional, Integer) The capacity of the volume in gigabytes.
 This defaults to `100`, minimum to `10 ` and maximum to `16000`.

   ~> **NOTE:** Supports only expansion on update (must be attached to a running instance and must not be less than the current volume capacity).
 Can be updated only if volume is attached to an running virtual server instance.
-Stopped instance will be started on update of capacity of the volume.If `source_snapshot` is provided `capacity` must be at least the snapshot's minimum_capacity.
-The maximum value may increase in the future and If unspecified, the capacity will be the source snapshot's minimum_capacity.
+Stopped instance will be started on update of capacity of the volume.
+If `source_snapshot` is provided `capacity` must be at least the snapshot's minimum_capacity.
+The maximum value may increase in the future and if unspecified or lesser capacity is specified than the snapshot's minimum capacity, the capacity will be the source snapshot's minimum_capacity.

 - `bandwidth` - (Integer) The maximum bandwidth (in megabits per second) for the volume
 - `delete_all_snapshots` - (Optional, Bool) Deletes all snapshots created from this volume.